article updated in 2018

 Edinburgh Christmas Market, UK by Rashmi & Chalukya from Go Beyond Bounds

 On our trip to the UK for Christmas, we had an opportunity to explore numerous Christmas markets and Edinburgh was one of our favorites.
 From mid-November to first week of January the Scot capital Edinburgh brightens up with a large Christmas Market in the old town of Edinburgh.
 The popular highlight of this festive market in Princes Street Gardens is the Big Wheel, charming carousel, a large ice rink, balloon rides, and numerous rides for adults as well as kids.
 The market also hosts several entertainment activities like puppet shows, dance floors, and theatre shows.
 The market has more than 100 wooden chalet-style stalls selling gifts, decorative items, toys, traditional handicrafts, and sweets for a festive shopping spree.
 Visitors are spoilt for a myriad of choice of delicious food, drinks and an assortment of dedadent chocolates.
 Kids can have their share of fun in Santa Land where kids get a chance to meet the Elves and Santa himself, the market specially designed for kids is loaded with fun rides and a market full of gifts and toys.
+This was definitely one of the best Christmas markets in UK.

 Frankfurt Christmas Market, Germany by Sophie from The Nomad’s Concierge